-Consumers currently on a waitlist are able to have their current category placement reviewed annually and if limitations cause them to be categorized into a higher category, DVR will make the adjustment.
+Consumers currently on a waitlist will have the ability to have their current category placement reviewed and if limitations cause them to be categorized into a higher category, DVR will make the adjustment.
 No current consumer will be moved to a lower category.